bultcloud/mcp-server/README.md

   history.
 - MCP tool annotations for read-only, idempotent, and destructive operations where supported.
-- Works over stdio with Claude Desktop, Claude Code, Cursor and other MCP-compatible clients.
+- Works over stdio with Claude Desktop, Claude Code, Cursor, Google Antigravity and other MCP-compatible clients.

 ## Requirements